Can I get Virgin Media in my area?

 Why are Virgin Media’s upload speeds smaller than their download speeds?

-Since Virgin Media’s download speeds are the fastest widely available in the UK, its upload speeds equate to the worst upload/download speed ratio of any provider.
+Since Virgin Media’s download speeds are some of the fastest widely available in the UK, its upload speeds equate to the worst upload/download speed ratio of any provider.

 For example, BT Infinity’s top speed is 76Mbps for most of us, and offers an upload speed of up to 19Mbps.
 That’s a download/upload ratio of 4:1.
 And that’s pretty good.